ActivitySpaceLab/wellbeing-mapper-app/docs/index.md

 Welcome to the **Wellbeing Mapper** documentation website.
 Wellbeing Mapper is a mobile app for studying mental wellbeing in environmental & climate context.
 It has been developed as part of the [Planet4Health project](https://planet4health.eu), funded by the European Union.

-## 🧪 Current Status: Pilot Testing
+## Current Status: Pilot Testing

 The app is currently in **pilot testing phase** with research participants in Gauteng, South Africa.

 ### Available App Modes
-- **🔒 Private Mode**: Use the app for personal wellbeing tracking (all data stays on your device)
+- **Private Mode**: Use the app for personal wellbeing tracking (all data stays on your device)
-- **🔬 Research Mode**: Participate in the Planet4Health study with anonymous, encrypted data sharing
+- **Research Mode**: Participate in the Planet4Health study with anonymous, encrypted data sharing

 For pilot testing, participants should use **Research Mode** with their assigned participant codes.